gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 - We found a 100GP symbol of a nature god in the bandit camp
 - The Fleers crossbows are magical and very valuable
 - We took Tanner with us (he's got some abyssal illness) - he's having nightmares about dark horses coming for him and he needs revenge

+# Session 7 - Attack on the Winery

+- We took Tanner to a nearby sanctuary of Saranrae which was a winery
+- Tanner was terrified of Night Mares and it looks like he was even killed by one in the middle of the night.
+The abbot of the winery was attacked and suffered a minor injury.
+- We learned about a pseudo-religious order called the Hell Knights from the abbot as he mentioned they were one of the few parties who might have been motivated to go after a criminal but it's unlikely they'd be linked to Night Mares (which are abyssal)
+- The abbot tells us that whatever is after us or Tanner (that we probably pissed off) seems like it could be powerful enough to ruin a province.